Solicitor Delays: Should you wait from 18 months to up to 3 years for your Title Deed?

 This delay isn’t just frustrating—it’s costly:

-- Portfolio Expansion Delayed: I planned to refinance and use equity for another property.
+• Portfolio Expansion Delayed: I planned to refinance and use the equity to purchase another property.
 That’s now impossible.

 I Understand Complexity—But How Long Is Too Long?